STANDARDS OF QUALITY FOR

-The Standards are organized into 5 areas of practice with 17 standards, each with minimum and high quality indicators and implementation examples:
+The Standards are organized into 5 areas of practice with 15 Standards, each with Foundational and High Quality Indicators and implementation examples:

-Working with a family-centered approach that values and recognizes families as integral to the Program.
+Working with a family-centered approach that values families and recognizes them as integral to the Program.

-Utilizing a family strengthening approach to support families to be strong, healthy, and safe, thereby promoting their optimal development.
+Utilizing a family strengthening approach to support families to be strong, healthy, and safe, thereby promoting their success and optimal development.

 Looking at areas of Program strength, as well as areas for further development, in order to guide continuous quality improvement and achieve positive results for families.